sharma1981/liteExchange/README.md

 1. Modify test_cases.txt which has the orders to send to the engine as FIX messages.

-2. Just run it : python ./fix_client_automation.py
+2. To run it : python ./fix_client_automation.py

-3. You can automation parameters in the commmandline
+3. You can set automation parameters in the commmandline :

 <p align="center">
 <img src="https://github.com/akhin/cpp_multithreaded_order_matching_engine/blob/master/documentation/testfunctional_linux.png">